 If you’re interested in improvisation, you can learn how to play minor 7 arpeggios on guitar.

-Also, check out how to play a C Major 7 or C 7 chord on guitar.
+Also, check out how to play a C Major 7, C 7, or C minor 9 chord.

 📘 Get the free guitar practice guide here!